GSA/cio.gov-redo/_pages/about/members-and-leadership.md

 subtitle: Who We Are
 layout: defaultwithbanner
 permalink: /about/members-and-leadership/
 description: The Office of Management and Budget’s Deputy Director for Management, Margaret Weichert, is the Chairperson of the Council.
-Suzette Kent, Federal Chief Information Officer, is the Director of the Council and leads its activities on behalf of the Chairperson.

 ---
 ## Leadership
 The Office of Management and Budget’s Deputy Director for Management is the Chairperson of the Council.
-Suzette Kent, Federal Chief Information Officer, is the Director of the Council and leads its activities on behalf of the Chairperson.

 {% include leadership.html %}